symfony-si/symfony-docs-sl/cookbook/doctrine/registration_form.rst

         }
     }

-You don't need to use special method for embedding the ``UserType`` form.
+You don't need to use a special method for embedding the ``UserType`` form.
 A form is a field, too - so you can add this like any other field, with the expectation that the ``Registration.user`` property will hold an instance of the ``User`` class.